Group-Adaptive Threshold Optimization for Robust AI-Generated Text Detection: Conceptual Framework and Methodology

 \subsection{Relaxed Fairness}

-While achieving 100\% fairness across groups is theoretically ideal, it is often impractical due to computational constraints and the difficulty of ensuring model convergence under strict fairness criteria~\cite{dwork2012fairness}.
-The 80\% fairness rule, often called relaxed fairness, offers a pragmatic approach to balance reasonable fairness and performance \cite{feldman2015certifying}, and can also mitigate overfitting risks and ensure convergence based on the rule-based constraints.
+While achieving perfect fairness across groups (e.g., $\Delta_{\text{k}} = 0$) is theoretically ideal, it is often impractical due to computational constraints and the difficulty of training models under strict fairness constraints~\cite{dwork2012fairness}.
+The 80\% relaxed fairness rule~\cite{feldman2015certifying} offers a pragmatic alternative (e.g., allowing $\Delta_{\text{DP}} = 0.2$), providing a more feasible fairness criterion and reducing overfitting risk.

-We formalize a relaxed fairness criterion requiring that the ratio of minimum to maximum value of each fairness metric across all subgroups does not fall below a specified threshold $\tau$, set to $0.8$.
-It can be mathematically represented as:
+We formalize a relaxed fairness criterion requiring that the ratio of the minimum to maximum value of each fairness metric across all subgroups does not fall below a flexibility parameter $\tau = 0.8$: